blevine37/IAM-XED/README.md

 ### Static Calculations

 Static calculations compute the average signal over all provided geometries.
-This is useful for obtaining a single diffraction pattern or PDF from a static structure or an ensemble of structures.
+This is useful for obtaining a single diffraction pattern or rPDF from a static structure or an ensemble of structures.
 If reference geometries are provided, the difference signal is calculated as a relative change from the reference signal.

 ### Time-resolved Calculations